PromitSarker/Offensive-Language-Classification/README.md

-This project contains 2 separate model to perform Offensive Language Classification.
+This project contains 2 separate models to perform Offensive Language Classification.

 **1. Classification with FastText and LSTM**